-EXPERT ROUNDTABLE: INSIGHTS FROM OUR EXPERT FAMILY BUSINESS ADVISORS
+EXPERT ROUNDTABLE: INSIGHTS FROM SELECT EXPERT FAMILY BUSINESS ADVISORS

-Our Experts have a combined experience of over 130 years and have worked with over 500 business families around the world.
+These experts have a combined experience of over 130 years and have worked with over 500 business families around the world.

 You all work with business families from around the world.
 Reflecting on your experience, how do families professionalize differently across cultures?